PradeepLoganathan/pradeepl-blog/content/blog/asp-net-core-framework-lifecycle/index.md

 categories:
   - ".net"
   - "asp.net"
+# description:  A lifecycle encompasses how a web application handles incoming requests, processes them, and generates responses.
+It is fundamental for developing efficient, scalable, and maintainable web applications
 summary:  A lifecycle encompasses how a web application handles incoming requests, processes them, and generates responses.
 It is fundamental for developing efficient, scalable, and maintainable web applications
 ShowToc: true
 TocOpen: true